atrn/dcc/README.md

 abstracted interfaces to the compiler and other tools to remove the platform-specific conditiona.

 The code has lots of comments.
-Many of them correct.
-The commenting is a really the result of using Visual Studio Code and its Go package's default configuration which lints your code and produces lots of warnings about naming and commenting and so on.
+Many of them correct!
+The commenting style is the result of using Visual Studio Code and its Go package's default configuration which _golints_ your code producing lots of annoying warnings about naming, comment style and so on.
 Rather than disabling the tool like a sensible person I appeased it and wrote the things it told me to write.
-That stopped it drawing squiggles and annoying icons all over the place which I interpreted as being a good thing.
-Visual Studio Code is very useful for Go (the debugger works).
+That stopped it drawing little squiggles and annoying little icons everywhere.

 ## License